 That extra shot of espresso is costing you $208/year.

 Get it to-go

 Don’t hang out there all day.
-It’s great to be able to sit down with your laptop and get some work done while sipping your mocha, but once it’s gone, you’ll be tempted to buy another one.
-Do this three times in a day and you’re already out fifteen dollars.
+It’s great to be able to sit down with your laptop and get some work done while sipping your mocha, but once it’s gone, you’ll be tempted to buy another one or add on a sandwich.
+Do this three times in a day and you’re already out $15.